grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml/index.md

    - [`assertion_attribute_email`]({{< relref "../../../configure-grafana/enterprise-configuration#assertion_attribute_email" >}})
    - [`assertion_attribute_name`]({{< relref "../../../configure-grafana/enterprise-configuration#assertion_attribute_name" >}})
    - [`assertion_attribute_groups`]({{< relref "../../../configure-grafana/enterprise-configuration#assertion_attribute_groups" >}})
-1. Save the configuration file and and then restart the Grafana server.
+1. Save the configuration file and then restart the Grafana server.

 When you are finished, the Grafana configuration might look like this example: